BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 Once you’ve selected an option from the menu on the left, the associated content or data is displayed on the right for viewing or editing.

-A relatively recent addition to the BigCommerce feature set is a drag-and-drop page builder.
+A relatively new addition to the BigCommerce feature set is a drag-and-drop page builder.
 This lets you select content blocks — text, columns, images etc. — and drop them into position on your pages as appropriate.

 While not yet as sophisticated as Squarespace’s layout engine or the Wordpress Gutenberg editor, it involves a similar concept.